8,000Units Under Management

 Survival Tips for First-Time Landlords: Avoiding Trouble at All Costs

-First-time landlords in Montgomery County make up a unique group of people.
-Some are homeowners looking to upsize or downsize and thus want to lease their home; some are investors seeking ways to fund their retirement or quit their corporate jobs; while others are accidental landlords, who for one reason or another, must turn their primary home into a rental property.
+First-time landlords are a unique group of people.
+Some are homeowners looking to upsize or downsize and want to lease their homes.
+Others are investors seeking ways to fund their retirement or quit their corporate jobs.
+Some may be accidental landlords who must turn their primary home into a rental property for one reason or another.
+Whatever category you fall into as a first-time landlord, know there will be some struggles initially while you find your bearings.
+If you find yourself in this position, read along as we review survival tips for first-time landlords.

-If you are a first-time landlord, understanding that there is more to managing a rental property than signing a lease agreement and collecting monthly rent checks is important.
-Unfortunately, many new landlords do not understand this concept and find themselves overwhelmed from the get-go.
+If you are a first-time landlord, it is important to understand that there is more to managing a rental property than signing a lease agreement and collecting monthly rent checks.
+Unfortunately, many new landlords do not understand this concept and are overwhelmed from the get-go unless they have a Northern Virginia rental property management company to work with.

-That’s why today we are sharing some of our best survival tips to help you navigate the rental property world a little more easily.
+Feeling overwhelmed yet?
+Don’t worry—you’re not alone.
+That’s why we are sharing some of our best survival tips to help you navigate the rental property world more easily.

 1. Have a Realistic Timeline